 Though it is criminal to spill blood, paradoxically, a number of religions communicate redemption not through goodness but blood sacrifice, death, and rebirth.
 The film approaches the problem of redemption through blood bound up with religion, even opening with this via the "Funeral Music for Queen Mary".

 Cut to the famous shot of Alex resting against a black wall, staring at the camera, dressed out in his black bowler and black eyelashes ornamenting his right eye (screen left).
 In his breathing seems a barely restrained violent passion.
-The camera pulls back showing Alex is sitting in the middle of his gang, revealing their uniform of white shirts, white trousers, white suspenders, black boots.
-Georgie Boy, who will eventually be a contender to Alex's throne, sits to screen right.
+The camera pulls back (1:04) showing Alex is sitting in the middle of his gang, revealing their uniform of white shirts, white trousers, white suspenders, black boots.
+Georgie Boy, who will eventually be a contender to Alex's throne, sits to the right of the screen.
 Dim, the idiot, sits to screen left and beside him is Pete.
 Alex's shirt cuffs are decorated with bloodied globular eyeballs Georgie's shirt is ornamented in the breast area with seeming nipple-like elements with sharp tacks through them.
 Red decorative elements of blood gore are on Dim's suspenders.

-They rest beneath the words Moloko Vellocet in the milk bar, their drugged milk drinks in hand.
-A mannequin style table before them of two nude white women in red and green wigs, Alex nonchalantly rests his feet upon them.
-We see other such mannequins in wigs as the camera pulls back further.
-Eight kneels upon white stands, their hands manacled behind their backs, ant the hairstyles of these eight are ostentatiously large white wigs that recall Marie Antoinette's court.
+They sit beneath the words Moloko Vellocet in the milk bar, their drugged milk drinks in hand.
+A mannequin table before them of two nude white women, Alex nonchalantly rests his feet upon them.
+We see other such table mannequins in wigs as the camera pulls back further.
+Eight mannequins kneel upon white stands, their hands manacled behind their backs, and the hairstyles of these eight are ostentatiously large white wigs that recall more the towering pompadours of Marie Antoinette's court than the beehives of the 60s.
 These are the drink dispensers, delivering product via their breasts, the Moloko Plus, Moloko Synthemesc, and Moloko Drencrom we see advertized on the wall.
-Male bouncers stand silently in form-hugging white tights and shirts and heavy belts, looking fairly butch, all in like postures, arms crossed over chests.
-We see a few people in 60s style dress sitting about and several other gangs decked out in similar attire to Alex and his gang.
+Male bouncers stand silently in form-hugging white bodysuits and and heavy belts, looking fairly butch, all in like postures, arms crossed over chests.
+On benches along the side walls are people in '60s style dress and several other gangs decked out in similar attire to Alex and his gang, all silent and disengaged.
 As the camera continues pulling back we see a droog-styled individual in top hat who holds a bone colored cudgel.
 Shades of 2001, A Space Odyssey and the ape's introduction to intelligently premeditated violence via the monolith.

 The intensity of Alex's unblinking gaze presages his eyes being pinned open during the Ludovico treatment, during which he is unable to blink or close his eyes and escape the visuals of the films he's forced to watch.
-The fake eyelash seems even to presage the prongs which will hold Alex's eyes open.
+The fake eyelashes seem even to presage the prongs which will hold Alex's eyes open.